sq8vps/vp-digi/doc/manual.md

 The construction of VP-Digi based on the *STM32 Blue Pill* board is presented in the schematic:
 ![VP-Digi schematic](schematic.png)

+> **Note!** In case of issues with the transmitter self-activating, the *C1* capacitor should be changed from 1uF to 100nF.

 #### 3.1.1.
 Reception
 The received signal is provided to pin *PA0* using decoupling capacitors (*C4*, *C6*), polarizing resistors (*R6*, *R9*), and limiting resistors (*R7*, *R11*).
 To ensure proper reception of FSK modulation, capacitors with relatively large capacitance values must be used.
 To achieve correct reception, the DC voltage at pin *PA0* should be around half of the supply voltage, i.e., 1.65 V. Incorrect polarization manifests as asymmetry in the signal level (see [section 2.2.2](#222-received-packet-view)) or loss of reception.
 In the receiving path, a serial resistor *R7* is used to limit the maximum pin current.
 This is done to protect the converter from damage caused by excessive signal levels using the microcontroller's built-in diodes as a voltage limiter.